tomlifu/NeMo/docs/source/nlp/quantization.rst

 Model quantization has two primary benefits: reduced model memory requirements and increased inference throughput.

-In NeMo, quantization is enabled by the `NVIDIA TensorRT Model Optimizer (ModelOpt) <https://github.com/NVIDIA/TensorRT-Model-Optimizer>`_ library -- a library to quantize and compress deep learning models for optimized inference on GPUs.
+In NeMo, quantization is enabled by the `NVIDIA Model Optimizer (ModelOpt) <https://github.com/NVIDIA/Model-Optimizer>`_ library -- a library to quantize and compress deep learning models for optimized inference on GPUs.

 The quantization process consists of the following steps: